FallenChen/fatjar/README.md

 # FAT-JAR

-fatjar is a simple solution to resovle the conflicting of jars by providing a independent classloader for each fat-jar automatically.
+fatjar is a simple solution to solve the conflict of jars by providing a independent classloader for each fat-jar.

 ## License